FredKSchott/pika-pack/README.md

 ## @pika/pack is a completely new approach to package building.

 - 🏋️‍♀️ **Easy to Use:** Compose your package build out of pluggable, zero-configuration builders.
-  - Say goodbye to complex bundlers and config files!
+  - Say goodbye to complex bundlers and configuration files!
-  - Simple enough for anyone to pick up, but expressive enough to handle the trickiest packages.
 - ⚡️ **Optimized by Default:** Each build plugin optimizes your code for one specific environment.
   - Stop publishing bloated, transpiled, Node.js-specific JavaScript to all consumers.
-  - Create a web-optimized ESM build, auto-generate TypeScript definitions, build for [Deno](https://deno.land/)...
 - ⚛️ **Holistic:** @pika/pack handles everything, including `package.json` entry-points (like "main" & "module").
+  - Builds only include necessary files: no more `"files"`/`.npmignore` configuration to worry about out.
   - Really, when we say simple, we mean it!
-  - Just add a one-line build plugin and it handles the rest, from compilation to configuration.
-  - Builds only include needed files by default: no more `"files"`/`.npmignore` settings to worry about out.

 <!--
 The result of running @pika/pack is a self-contained, ready-to-run `pkg/` dir.
 Link it, run it locally, and publish it to npm when you're ready!